Dateline: Valencia, Spain

 And, even under that set-up, your employees wouldn’t have to be in Portugal full time.
 They may work some of the time at an office in Lisbon, but they could also be traveling around.
 As long as they’re subject to Portuguese immigration and tax law, the wouldn’t have to live full time in Portugal.

-It’s similar to the situation I saw play out in my neighborhood growing up in the United States.
-Many of my neighborhood were business consultants.
+Growing up in Ohio, many of my family’s neighbors growing up were business consultants.
 They would always be flying to Copenhagen or some other far-off country for upwards of five months of the year.
 Though they spent much of their time in Europe, they were hired by US companies and paid taxes in the US.

 So, even if your staff isn’t always in Portugal, you can hire Portuguese people and qualify for the entrepreneur golden visa.